Close Menu

 3) INTERACTING AND RELATING WITH OTHERS.

 Sickle cell disease can also cause problems dealing with other people.
-The unpredictable nature of pain in SCD may cause anxiety and difficulty maintaining relationships.
+The unpredictable nature of pain in SCD may cause anxiety and difficulty with relationships.
 Children suffering from complications of SCD may avoid other people.
 They might also be uncooperative or unresponsive.

 4) MOVING ABOUT AND MANIPULATING OBJECTS.